 Not all that devastating The definition of devastating (and its root devastate) includes, to render desolate, overwhelm, to lay waste, and destruction.” ** So, if totally devastating (on a 1 – 10 scale) is a ten, is a devastation level of six okay? of four?
 And would any level of devastating behavior be acceptable in an intact home?

 For most children More than 51% are not totally devastated.
 This is good news?

 Some consequences For those with tears in your eyes from laughter, pull yourself together.
 For those with tears from painful unbelief, please know that even though this is the dominant view—including the belief of many parents, it’s normally not due to ill-will.
 Non children of divorce simply don’t get it.

 Elizabeth Marquardt illustrates this well in her book, Between Two Worlds.
 There she reveals the double standard children of divorce face with a series of questions.

-Parental divorce doesn’t have to be devastating.
+A hopeful future Parental divorce doesn’t have to be devastating.
 However, healing doesn’t come with denial, but working through the issues.
-Fortunately, there are resources here that can break your divorce-related chains.
+Fortunately, there are resources on this website that can break your divorce-related chains.
 Review these and pray for God to heal your heart and your relationships.